 The object of this is the same as all referencing - to supply the information needed to allow a user to find a source.
 If you do not know the author or the date and it does not have a clear title, think carefully before using it.
 See Evaluating Sources.

 a.
-An article:Jacobson, J. W., Mulick, J. A. Schwartz, A. A. (1995).
+A journal article:Jacobson, J. W., Mulick, J. A. Schwartz, A. A. (1995).
 A history of facilitated communication: Science, pseudoscience, and antiscience: Science working group on facilitated communication.
 American Psychologist, 50, 750-765.
 Retrieved from http://www.apa.org/journals/jacobson.html

 a.
 Government report:National Institute of Mental Health.
 (1982).
 Television and behaviour: Ten years of scientific progress and implications for the eighties (DHHS Publication No. ADM82-1195).
 Washington DC: US Government Printing Office.